alecksandr26/assert-fortran-git/README.md

-# assert
+# Assert
-Assert for gfortran linux
+Assert for gfortran linux, It is a simple module which adds an assert function.